 We left feeling super relaxed, happy, and suitably indulged.

-The next day, we walked along the city walls, past the cathedral, which was OK but not as picturesque as I hoped.
-It was a lovely bright day, though, which made for a nice walk.
+The next day, we walked along the city walls, past the cathedral.
+It was a lovely bright day which made for a nice walk.
 I do love the centre of Chester, with its mock Tudor buildings, and there’s something a bit Diagon Alley about it.
 I love the shopping on two levels, with the mixture of smaller independent shops and more recognisable retailers.

 Of course, we trekked around Cheshire Oaks as well, because there’s a Carluccio’s AND a Vans shop there.
 I would like to say I started my Christmas shopping, but I can’t.

-Breakfast was in La Brasserie within the hotel which, again, was a very decadent-looking room with black seating and booths, soft lighting, and mirrored ceilings.
+Breakfast was in La Brasserie within the hotel which, again, was a very decadent-looking room with booths, soft lighting, and mirrored ceilings.
 Continental breakfast was included, and there were also cooked breakfast options available at an additional charge.
-The vegetarian one actually sounded really nice!
+The vegetarian one actually sounded really nice for a change.

 Also, yes I’m wearing a t-shirt that says Oh Crepe.
 Yes, I did it in purpose.
 Yes, I’m incredibly square.